docker-archive/docker-ce/components/cli/docs/reference/commandline/node_demote.md

 ## Description

 Demotes an existing manager so that it is no longer a manager.

-This command targets a docker engine that is a manager in the swarm.
+> **Note**: This is a cluster management command, and must be executed on a swarm
+> manager node.
+To learn about managers and workers, refer to the [Swarm mode
+> section](https://docs.docker.com/engine/swarm/) in the documentation.

 ## Examples